-Our faculty consists of working professionals from all genres within the industry and includes cinema/television/video-game composers, orchestrators, conductors, music supervisors, music editors, engineers, copyists, and journalists.
-Our curriculum includes course offerings and/or workshops and master classes in orchestral and electronic scoring; recording, mixing, and editing; music preparation; technology and video games; film-music history; business; collaboration; and entrepreneurialism.
+Our faculty consists of working professionals from all genres within the industry and includes composers, orchestrators, conductors, programmers, music supervisors, music editors, engineers, copyists, and journalists involved in movies, television, and video games.
+Our curriculum includes course offerings and/or workshops and master classes in orchestral and electronic scoring in all genres; recording, mixing, and editing; music preparation; technology; film- and television-music history; business; collaboration; and entrepreneurialism.
 We also participate in the Thornton School mentorship program in which a few students from each Thornton program are selected for mentorship by industry members of Thornton's Board of Councilors.

-Additionally, the weekly composition forum provides our students with numerous opportunities to interact with industry professionals, including directors, film editors, and film-music workers.
-Occasionally such sessions are held in the studios of working composers.
-Click here for a listing of some of our more recent forum guests.
+Additionally, each week throughout the academic year, our students attend private lessons and the affiliated weekly Composition Forum Lab, which provides them with approximately 30 opportunities to interact with industry professionals, including composers and other film-music workers, directors and film editors.
+Usually one or two of these sessions are held in the studios of working composers.
+(Please click here for a listing of some of our honored forum guests.)

-With an emphasis on production work, both on the USC campus and in the Hollywood community, the students participate in ways that prepare them for numerous career options in this multimedia marketplace.
+In summary, with a major emphasis on composition, collaboration, and production, both on campus and in the larger Hollywood community, our scoring students are able to learn, participate, and network in important ways that prepare them for numerous career options in this multimedia marketplace.